Hypothermia Shelter February 22nd-28th, 2026

 Our volunteers are the heart of our annual Hypothermia Shelter operation.
 There are several roles our volunteers can take during this week of welcome.

-Other volunteer roles include:
+volunteer roles include:

-2. Food Preparation - Provide food for our guests by cooking (or preparing) a meal.
+Food Preparation - Provide food for our guests by cooking (or preparing) a meal.
 We set out snacks on arrival, provide a home-cooked dinner in the evening, and like to have a hot food option for breakfast (as well as cereal, eggs, etc).

-3. Cleaning/Setup/Take Down - You can help on Sunday after church to make our Fellowship Hall a comfortable and safe temporary home.
+Cleaning/Setup/Take Down - You can help on Sunday after church to make our Fellowship Hall a comfortable and safe temporary home.
 Sunday Feb 25 we will be setting up for the shelter and Sunday March 3 we will be packing it away and giving the space a deep clean!
 We can also use some help a few times during the week carting trash to the landfill.

 Donations

-If you are unable to volunteer but would still like to help or you’d like to support our cause from a distance, you can do so by donating!
-Funds will be used to purchase lunch items, paper products and other supplies, and to support transportation for our guests (weekly metro bus passes or gas for their cars).
+If you are unable to volunteer but would still like to help or you’d like to support our cause from a distance, you can do so by donating in-kind gifts!
 We are also accepting donations of gently used warm clothing, toiletries, new socks/underwear, etc., for our “store.”
 Finally, we will need $5 and $10 gift cards to places like McDonalds, Starbucks, or Dunkin Donuts to distribute directly to our guests when they leave on Sunday.
 You may drop them off or mail them to the front office.
+Read our full donation list by downloading it below or shop our Amazon wish list for new most needed items like toiletries and first aid kits.